 Licenses to the program

-The NJ marijuana program is aiming at granting license to the NJ marijuana dispensaries for their as authorized dealers of CBD and CBD edibles and with the plan of bringing up more dispensaries will eventually cut the marijuana cost that will help patients to avail it more effectively.
+The NJ marijuana program is aiming at granting license to the NJ medical marijuana dispensaries.
+For their as authorized dealers of CBD and CBD edibles.
+And with the plan of bringing up more dispensaries will eventually cut the medical marijuana cost.
+That will help patients to avail it more effectively.